-Together, employees from across Mintz’s US offices and friends of the firm provided children in need with 384 back-to-school backpacks this year — bringing our grand total, since 2003, to nearly 5,000 backpacks!
+Together, employees from across Mintz’s US offices and friends of the firm provided children in need with back-to-school backpacks in 2023 — bringing our grand total, since 2003, to nearly 5,900 backpacks!

 Jen Rubin talks about her work with The Honor Foundation, an organization dedicated to supporting Navy SEALS and members of the U.S. Special Operations community as they transition from the military to the private sector.